1775 – BOSTON – SMALLPOX

 Botany Bay, wide-open and difficult to defend, exposed ships to vicious tidal cross-currents and unpredictable wind shifts.
 Together with a shortage of fresh water for such a large number Phillip deemed Botany Bay unsuitable for permanent settlement.

-1788 – 26 January, Port Jackson: Phillip ordered the English fleet sail nine (9) miles (17 km) north to Port Jackson where two (2) days earlier he sighted a run of fresh water naming it The Tank Stream.
+1788 – 26 January, Port Jackson: Phillip ordered the English fleet sail nine (9) miles (17 km) north to Port Jackson where two (2) days earlier he sighted a run of fresh water.

-Importantly towering sand-stone bluffs – Sydney Heads – provided a perfect defensive position where Phillip wrote; ‘a thousand Sail of the line’ could anchor safely in Sydney Cove deep within Port Jackson.
+Importantly towering sand-stone bluffs – Sydney Heads – provided a perfect defensive position.‘A thousand Sail of the line‘ Phillip wrote could anchor safely in Sydney Cove deep within Port Jackson.

 1788 – 26 January, Sydney Cove: The long last leg of the voyage, sixty-eight (68) days from Cape Town to Sydney, had taken a heavy toll of the fleet’s limited supply of food.